Yin Yoga & Mindfulness

 - The principles of teaching Yin Yoga including sequencing, cueing, and holding the space for your students’ personal experiences

-Your investment includes 39 contact hours (plus 11 non-contact hours for a total of 50 hours in CEUs), a training manual, and six sequences for use in Yin Yoga classes and home practices.
-In between sessions, we will meet in a private Facebook group to share experiences arising in our home practice, post reflections on reading and homework assignments and to ask questions that come up.
+Your investment includes 39 contact hours (plus 11 non-contact hours for a total of 50 hours in CEUs), a training manual, six sequences for use in Yin Yoga classes and home practices, and free access to Fascia 101 online anatomy course.
+You will also have access to a private Facebook group to share experiences arising in your home practice, post reflections on reading and homework assignments, and ask questions that come up between sessions.

 “Insight Yoga” by Sarah Powers